Rising fuel and food costs push US inflation to 7.9%

 President Joe Biden and central bank officials are under pressure to rein in the increases, which have proven more persistent than many expected.

-The Federal Reserve is widely expected to raise interest rates at its meeting this month.
+The Federal Reserve - the US central bank - is widely expected to raise interest rates at its meeting this month.

+The US has been grappling with high inflation for months, as a surge in demand, fuelled in part by pandemic aid, ran into supply constraints, labour shortages and other issues.

+The war in Ukraine has added to the problems, driving a global surge in energy prices as the West and allies shun oil from Russia - typically responsible for about 7% of global supply.